Labernator/HoR/Players/Kai/AdeptusMechanicus_initial.md

 Canticles of the omnisiah
 Kyropatris field Generator (5++ Inv Sv)
 Titan Guard (Does not gain the Forgeworld Dogma benefit)
-Blind Barrage (Once per battle, instead of shooting, enemy models have to substract 1 from their shooting to hit roll, counts until the next shootng phase for the current model)
+Blind Barrage (Once per battle, instead of shooting, enemy models have to substract 1 from their shooting to hit roll, counts until the next shooting phase for the current model)

 #### Equipment